kalamuna/sassamuna/template/scss/includes/README.txt

   _typography.scss
   etc.

-Add your project-specific files to _base.scss so they'll be imported into the main scss file automatically.
+Add your project-specific files to main.scss so they'll be imported automatically.